LG's next flagship smartphone will probably be called the G6, and it will probably appear in the next couple of months.

 - Probably on shelves from April 2017

-Nothing has been confirmed as yet, but we would place our bets on a 26 February launch for the G6, which is the Sunday before MWC kicks off and the same day as Samsung is expected to announce its new flagship smartphone.
+Nothing has been confirmed as yet, but we would place our bets on a 26 February launch for the G6, which is the Sunday before MWC 2017 kicks off.
+A couple of reports have claimed the device will be launch at the show, which has been supported by a smartphone wishlist video from LG on 11 January that ends with February 2017.

-The LG G5 arrived on shelves in April, as did its predecessor so we'd expect a similar timeframe for the G6.
+The LG G5 arrived on shelves in April, as did its predecessor so we'd expect a similar timeframe for the G6, though it has been suggested it will go on sale straight after the Barcelona show.
+The 10 March has also been suggested as the date it would go on sale in South Korea, which would be soon after MWC.
 We'd also expect it to remain a little cheaper than its competitors, sitting around the £500 mark, like the G5.

 LG G6: Design

-- Modular design of G5 rumoured to be ditched for G6
+- Modular design of G5 to be ditched for G6

 The LG G5 launched with a modular design and a range of modules, or Friends as LG called them.
-A report from Korea's Electronic Times has claimed LG is scrapping the modular idea for the G6 smartphone though.
+A report from Korea's Electronic Times has claimed LG is scrapping the modular idea for the G6 smartphone though, something that has been reiterated by a render from Shai Mizrachi of Android Authority and more recently a spokesperson from LG itself.
+The Wall Street Journal reported the LG spokesperson said the company will be "scaling back the modularity" for the G6.

 It's also been claimed the company will opt for a tempered glass rear for the LG G6, over the painted aluminium finish of the G5.
-This would hopefully make the G6 feel more premium to the company's preceding flagships, but it would also allow for wireless charging.
+ET News has also claimed a glass back and Android Police's David Ruddock suggested this would be the case too, before claiming it would actually be a "highly reflective metallic material".
+Either would hopefully make the G6 feel more premium to the company's preceding flagships.

 The G5 had a rear-mounted fingerprint sensor but whether the G6 will offer the same positioning remains to be seen for now.
-It has been claimed the new device might come with an iris scanner on the front, something the Samsung Note 7 featured, but nothing has been confirmed of course.
+It has been claimed the new device might come with an iris scanner on the front, something the Samsung Note 7 featured, but nothing has been confirmed as yet.

 LG G6: Display

-- Curved OLED display not expected to be available in time
+- Curved OLED display was first rumoured, but not expected to be available in time

-Despite already producing OLED displays for the Apple Watch Series 2 and its own TVs and smartwatches, it's now been claimed LG Display won't be in a position to mass produce OLED screens in time for the G6.
+Rumours originally claimed LG would be equipping the G6 with a curved OLED display, which would have put the new flagship in the same play pit as Samsung and its S6 edge and S7 edge devices.
+Despite already producing OLED displays for the Apple Watch Series 2 and its own TVs and smartwatches, it was then claimed LG Display won't be in a position to mass produce OLED screens in time for the G6.

 LG G6: Camera